Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about cleaning dog urine odors outside.
 Often when dogs use the same spot or a small yard for their business, odors can become quite strong over time.

 This is a guide about homemade cleaners for pet urine odors.
 There are many commercial and homemade products you can use to remove pet urine odors from furniture and carpet.
-However, finding a solution to urine odors on other surfaces may be more elusive.

 This is a guide about getting rid of cat urine odors.
 The smell of cat urine is very unpleasant.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Recently, when visiting an elderly family member in a nursing home, I couldn't help but notice the strong smell of urine in the areas where he spends most of his time.
 Is there anything that I could suggest to the nursing home to do/use to mask this smell, at least in the room where he sleeps.
 I know it sounds ghastly but the staff are always cleaning up "little accidents", surely there is something that can be done to make it a little more pleasant?

 My father in law has the same problem.
 After he leaves, we spray the area with NutraAir or Febreze.
 Maybe you could suggest to the nursing home to have a supply of those cheapo chair pillows (I hope you know what I'm talking about, I've seen them at the dollar store and they have little ties on them which you're supposed to tie to the back of the chair) and replace the ones he's sat on every so often and put the dirty ones in the laundry.

 I am a nurse and when I worked in a nursing home we used lemon slices!
 Put in a cup and tape to back of chair and bed.
 Change daily.
 We also took a lemon slice and ran the slice on the chrome on the guard rail.